onqtam/headjack/src/benefits.md

 This way data is self-certifying not just self-certifying data addressable by hash, but also by a pretty URL!

-Headjack - free the world's information by making it portable & addressable

 interlinking data and allowing different views to be used can reduce the effect of echo chambers

 Good addressing intertwined with identity is a strong network effect.